XinTongBUPT/plz/README.md

 - by default, the requested commands are executed, and the program exits. a command-line option makes it stay running, watching the requested files, and starting commands as they change.

+- can turn off colors with "--no-colors" or a dotfile.

+- each task listed on the command line is run in order, sequentially, without overlap. the same applies to before/after execution, and dependencies.

+# to-do

+- rename to "plz" :)